halvtomat/katacoda-scenarios/github-action/step4.md

 So you want to create a action to do it automatically.

-Begin by creating a new file `.github/workflows/test.yml`, this is your new action.
+A new file called `test.yml` has been created, this is your new action.

 Since we want it to run tests on all PRs to the main branch, we can begin by writing: